open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ````

 ## Summary
 In this chapter, we have gone through several components that can add functionalities to your app.
-There are additional components and examples in the Dash Documentation.
+There are additional components and examples in the Dash documentation.
 In addition, there are third-party libraries that have nice components such as the [Dash Mantine Components](https://dash-mantine-components.herokuapp.com/);
 however, keep in mind that these are not maintained by Plotly.